jeffrey-weisinger/cs839-hallucination-mitigation/README.md

 # TSV-Guided Inference-Time Mitigation of Hallucinations in LLMs

-Course: CS 762: Advanced Deep Learning (University of Wisconsin-Madison)
+Course: CS 762: Advanced Deep Learning

+(University of Wisconsin-Madison)

+## To-do and questions:

+In the original paper, the steering vector is inserted at layer 9 by default.
+They create a tsv for every layer initially but only train one specific layer at a time (-str_layer).
+But the detection calculate the centroids using the final layer.
+This would be find for detection, but if we are implement the prototype interpolation at later 9, we might need layer 9 prototype?
+We might want to save the prototype from the same layer where we are doing the steering?

 ## Overview